-If this is not the case, a frozen AC may be due to a low level of refrigerant.
+If this is not the case, a frozen AC may be due to a lack of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to adequately transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 - Go to the thermostat and turn off your air conditioner totally.